Trauma & Bodywork Thesis

 Dysregulated SNS, (without a sense of safety), a frustrated Fight-or-Flight state, creates a contraction in the tissue field as the muscles tense and ready themselves to spring into action at a moment’s notice.
 This should be a brief state of threat followed by an immediate explosion of activity.
 When the action is delayed for hours, days, or decades, the tissue field holds a pattern where all the structures are in tight proximity to one another; muscles, tendons, ligaments, and joints are in a contracted relationship, and nerves get pinched by either these tense soft tissues or a displaced bony alignment.
 We refer to this as a state of chronic stress or distress.
 This change in the shape of the tissue and energy fields affects the proper functioning of the organs, and the protective SNS or DVC state signals systemic changes to all organ physiology to match these protective Autonomic states.

-The breath along with that tissue field is held in a perpetual bracing inhale, waiting to be used in sudden explosive action.
+The breath, along with that tissue field, is held in a perpetual bracing inhale, waiting to be used in sudden explosive action.
 In fact, the contracted muscles cannot release until the client exhales and lets go of that standing tension.
-This exhale is utilized by bodyworkers and yoga teachers alike to facilitate relaxation.
+Bodyworkers and yoga teachers alike utilize this exhale to facilitate relaxation.

 The challenge is that Autonomic states are self-reinforcing; meaning that if I feel safe I see smiling, happy people everywhere, but if I don’t feel safe, all I can see is danger, threats, and angry, unhappy people.
 Consciousness associates the pain and unpleasantness of this state with thoughts and emotions (story and felt-sense feelings) that match — ‘I’m in pain’, ‘I’m pissed off’, ‘it’s a dangerous world’, and ‘life sucks because of ___’ (fill in the blank.)
 As Deb Dana says, “Story follows state!”